Scheme for continuous force detection with a single electron at the level of $10^{-27}\ \mathrm{N}$: Introduction

 The challenge is to perform continuous measurement of the motion of a single electron such that the sensitivity of the measurement reaches the limit due to its intrinsic motion.
 The primary obstruction is that individual sub-/atomic particles, due to their small size (compared to electromagnetic wavelength), do not strongly interact with electromagnetic fields for their motion to be monitored with the requisite precision \cite{stokes_precision_1991,thomas_precision_1995,HoodKimb00,schreppler_optically_2014}.

-We propose a novel scheme for the continuous measurement of motion of a single electron in a Penning trap that is expected to achieve a force sensitivity as low as $6\times 10^{-27} \t{\ N}/ \sqrt{\t{Hz}}$.
+We propose a novel scheme for the continuous measurement of motion of a single electron in a Penning trap that is expected to achieve a force sensitivity as low as $6\times 10^{-27}\, \t{N}/ \sqrt{\t{Hz}}$ .
 Our scheme consists of coupling the trapped electron to microwave fields via an antenna, which magnifies the dipole moment of the sub-atomic electron to macroscopic scales, thus enabling its coupling to the microcave cavity field.
-We derive the quantum theory of this novel interaction and use it to account for the inevitable quantum-mechanical tradeoff between measurement imprecision and backaction noises.
-We then summarize the different technical noise sources that are expected to limit the practical performance of such a setup.
+For the first time, we derive the quantum theory of this novel interaction and use it to account for the inevitable quantum-mechanical tradeoff between measurement imprecision and backaction noises for continuous force sensing using a microwave-coupled single electron in a Penning trap.
+(This objective, and its requirements, are qualitatively different from existing single-particle Penning trap experiments \cite{blaum06,blaum_penning_2010} to precisely measure motional frequencies or for mass spectrometry.)
+We summarize the different technical noise sources that are expected to limit the practical performance of such a setup.
 The resulting force sensitivity over a few GHz bandwidth improves on the state-of-the-art by four orders of magnitude and thus promises to enable new experiments at the interface of quantum physics and gravity \cite{Soda22} and accelerate searches for dark matter candidates \cite{carney_mechanical_2021,Carn21,BudUlm22}.